-Once you create a podcast episode, it would pay to tell your audience that it is out or about to be out.
+Once you create a podcast episode, it would pay to tell your audience that it is out or coming soon.
 You can achieve this by posting on your owned social sites, like LinkedIn, Facebook, Instagram and Twitter, preferably twice per week.
 It also doesn't hurt to post about past episodes, especially if you have many new followers who are unfamiliar with your older work.

 When writing organic social posts, never forget to include hashtags.
 Twitter, Instagram, and LinkedIn posts gain some propulsion when hashtags accompany them.
 The tags can be industry-specific and can have the word "podcast" in them.

 If you're posting on Pinterest and Instagram, ensure the images speak about the podcast episode.
 Tools such as FeedPress can also help post new episodes to social sites as soon as they are out.

 While organic social posts may do quite well, paid media does even better.
 This can include pay-per-click (PPC) advertising, display ads, and branded content.

 With paid social channels, you can select your target audience with criteria like job title, industry, geography, and more.
 Once you choose your audience and set your budget, circulate your content within 48 hours of releasing your new episode and keep these ads active for a few days longer depending on your overall budget and how it fits into your larger podcast marketing strategy.